SwedbankPay/developer.swedbankpay.com/_includes/settlement-reconciliation.md

 ## Split Settlement Admin Functions

-With regards to admin functions, we offer a full integration towards our admin system.
-This way, you do not have to log in to Swedbank Pay Admin to perform these operations.
+With regards to admin functions, we offer a full integration towards our Merchant Portal system.
+This way, you do not have to log in to the Merchant Portal to perform these operations.

 ## Capture And Cancel